 Business Etiquette is Gender Neutral

 Today, work environments are filled with both men and women working side by side.
-With the significant rise of women in the workplace, also comes a new set of social concerns.
-While it's always a good idea to check first, here's a list of general guidelines for everyday situations.
+With the significant rise of women in the workplace, comes a new set of social concerns.
+While it’s always a good idea to check first, here’s a list of general guidelines for handling everyday social situations when in a business setting.

 Holding a door.
 Whoever arrives at the door first holds it for others.

-Getting off an elevator.
-The person closest to the door exits first
+Exiting an elevator.
+The person closest to the door exits first.

 Paying for a meal.
-Today, whoever does the inviting pays for the meal.
+Whoever does the inviting pays for the meal.

 Standing.
-Male or female, standing to greet someone is always polite.
-This is especially important when the person is of higher rank or a client.
+Male or female, it is always polite to stand to greet someone.
+This is especially important when the person is of higher rank, a client, or of an older generation.

 Shaking hands.
 Today, a man does not need to wait for a woman to offer her hand before he extends his.
 Whether you are a man or a woman, always remember to shake hands!